shahrozekhan/shahrozekhan/README.md

 Here are some of the projects I'm proud of:

-- [**Multi Platform - Currency Convertor**](https://github.com/shahrozekhan/KMPCurrencyConvertor): Android (Dark and Light Theme) & iOS 100%.
+- [**Multi Platform - Currency Convertor**](https://github.com/shahrozekhan/KMPCurrencyConvertor): Android (Dark and Light Theme with dyanmic colors) & iOS 100%.
 MVVM clean architecture with repository pattern, Use cases, and Jetpack components.
 - [**Android - Currency Convertor**](https://github.com/shahrozekhan/CurrencyConvertorAndroid): MVVM clean architecture with repository pattern, use cases, and Jetpack components.

 ### 📫 Let's Connect!